OpenSourcePolitics/metabase_automation/README.md

 ## Code of Conduct

-Everyone interacting in the DecidimMetabase project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/decidim_metabase/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Metabase Automation project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/metabase_automation/blob/main/CODE_OF_CONDUCT.md).